History, tourist information, and nearby accommodation

 What is a Cutty Sark?

 The ship's name is a curious one unless you know Scottish folklore.
 The name 'cutty sark' comes from a Scottish term for a woman's undergarment, or light skirt.
 The term was used most famously in Robbie Burn's poem, Tam o' Shanter.
-In the poem, Tam is pursued by a witch named Nannie, who just grasps the tail of Tam's horse before he jumps the Doon stream.
-The witch is left on the bank, still clutching the horse's tail.
+In the poem, Tam is pursued by a witch named Nannie, who just grasps the tail of Tam's horse before he crosses the bridge.
+The witch, who cannot cross running water, is left on the bank, still clutching the horse's tail.
 The Cutty Sark figurehead shows the figure of Nannie, looking rather unlike a traditional witch, but holding onto a horse's tail.

 Facts and Figures